fyrefiend/TJs-DnD/README.md

  - You can be exotic races but you must actually role play it and deal with the possible consequences. i.e.- If you want to be a Drow and we're in a desert you'll need to deal with the fact that you'll be in constant sunlight.
  - Ways races are different from canon:
      - Dwarves can not be Wizards or Sorcerers.
 They can be Warlocks and Artificers.
-     - ortles live for an average of 500 years, not 50.
+     - Tortles live for an average of 500 years, not 50.
 In this world they do have settlements though many still wander.
 ### Money and equipment
  - I do use encumbrance for equipment but not for coinage, within reason: a few hundred gp, don't sweat it but if you find a dragon's hoard you're not just carrying it all out.
  - I used pp, gp, sp, and cp.
 We're not playing with electrum.